-It is safe to say that my taste in movies have changed quite rapidly over the last decade.
+It is safe to say that my taste in movies has changed quite rapidly over the last decade.
 I have definitely expanded my interests and been more open to watching things I never thought would be worth my time.
-Out of all the thousands of movies I’ve seen in my lifetime, there is now one thing I know for sure; Caesar is now my favorite character of all-time.
-You may ask why or how do I know for sure, so let me tell you that I’ve now seen War for the Planet of the Apes nine times and I can’t stop myself from bailing every single time. (spoiler) When the movie ends and Caesar’s chapter in the Planet of the Apes saga comes to a close, I feel like I’ve lost my best friend.
-I still have a hard time believing his is gone.
-The entire movie may never live up to everyone’s standards, but if you’re emotional and attached to the these characters as much as I am, then you’d be brokenhearted too.
+Out of all the thousands of movies I’ve seen in my lifetime, there is now one thing I know for sure; Caesar is now my favourite character of all-time.
+You may ask why or how do I know for sure, so let me tell you that I’ve now seen War for the Planet of the Apes nine times, and I can’t stop myself from bailing every single time. (spoiler) When the movie ends and Caesar’s chapter in the Planet of the Apes saga comes to a close, I feel like I’ve lost my best friend.
+I still have a hard time believing he is gone.
+The entire movie may never live up to everyone’s standards, but if you’re emotional and attached to these characters as much as I am, then you’d be brokenhearted too.